 It’s never too late to start setting up a planner to make your life easier.
 Planner organization is incredibly important!
 With effective planner organization, I save time and make my life easier.
 It’s easy to get started, and even easier to maintain with the system I use!

 Pick a planner you love.

-My planner is the cutest!
-The planners from Blue Sky are sooo cute.
-I highly recommend them from personal experience.
-You can buy it from this affiliate link here.
+I’ve had a plethora of cute planners over the year, but my planner for my junior year is my favorite so far!
 I use this planner because I like the large size and cute design.
 If you’re looking for a new planner, you need to consider both functionality and appearance.
 My planner is my best friend, and it works really well for me!
 You need a planner that works for you.
 Ask yourself these questions to help guide you: